 The sub-project area, which is dry, is dominated by rural suburbs and with various productive fields of monocultures that now dominate the agro-ecosystems present in the sub-project area.
 Common floral species with rooted vegetation are also present near most of the water bodies of the area.

-However there is very little vegetation in the RoW for the line.
+However, there is very little vegetation in the RoW for the line.
 Just either side of the distribution line alignment semi-natural vegetation consists of the trees and scrub areas that have not been cultivated.Amongst the trees, Jand (Prosopis spicigera) Frash (Tamarix articutlata), Shisham (Dalbergia sisso), Sirin (Albizia lebbek)and Kikar (Accacia arabica) are most common.

 There is wild growth of mesquite bushes, and some Sirin and Kikar trees in the areas near the works, but natural forest cover in the district has been significantly reduced in the past due to clearance for cultivation.

-There is a protected forest at Lal Suhanra, about 50km north and that is the nearest and largest in the Rahim Yar Khan district.
+There is a protected forest at Lal Suhanra, about 250km north and that is the nearest and largest in the Rahim Yar Khan district.
 There are also planted trees along canals and roads.
-The major trees grown in the forest are Shisham (Dalbergia sissoo), Kikar (Acacia arbica) and Eucalyptus.
-There are many trees along the RoW but these are on private land.
+The major trees grown in the forest are Shisham (Dalbergia sissoo), Kikar (Acacia arbica) Sirin and Neem.
+There are some trees along the RoW but these are on private land.
 In general permission should be sought from the local tree owners for the felling of any trees.
 A Land Acquisition and Resettlement plan (LARP) for the SLSP will make provision for compensation of local people for the loss of trees, if needed after detailed study.
 The works must deal with trees that need to be lopped or removed for safety reasons with the necessary permissions.

 Protected Areas/National Sanctuaries